traitify/traitify-ruby/README.md

-# Tomify
+# Traitify

-Tomify is a ruby gem wrapper for the Traitify Developer's API
+Traitify is a ruby gem wrapper for the Traitify Developer's API

 ## Installation

 Add this line to your Gemfile (using bundler):

-    gem 'tomify'
+    gem 'Traitify'

 Or install it yourself with:

-    gem install tomify
+    gem install Traitify

 ## Usage

-First it is helpful to configure Tomify, otherwise everytime you create a Tomify object you must add the configuration
+First it is helpful to configure Traitify, otherwise everytime you create a Traitify object you must add the configuration

 ### Configuration

-All the configuration options can be found in `lib/tomify/configuration.rb`
+All the configuration options can be found in `lib/Traitify/configuration.rb`

-    Tomify.configure do |tom|
+    Traitify.configure do |tom|
       tom.secret = "secret"
       tom.api_host = "http://example.com"
       tom.api_version = "v1"